Human rights & Audi: Taking action instead of looking the other way

 More details

-Audi has signed the Universal Declaration of Human Rights, the principles of the International Labor Organization and of the OECD, the principles of the Rio Declaration on Environment and Development and the UN Convention against Corruption.
+Audi has signed the Universal Declaration of Human Rights, the principles of the International Labor Organization (ILO) and of the OECD, the principles of the Rio Declaration on Environment and Development and the UN Convention against Corruption.
 In addition, after a break of several years, the company once again joined the UN Global Compact, the world’s largest initiative for sustainable corporate governance, in March 2022.
 This membership in one of the most active platforms for dialogue among industry, civil society and politics is an important pillar of stakeholder management for Audi.

-The guiding behavioral principles for the Audi Group’s employees are described in the Code of Conduct .
+The guiding behavioral principles for the Audi Group’s employees are described in the Code of Conduct.
 The Code of Conduct supports employees in their daily duties in the company.
 It provides guidance, advice and support on correct behavior at the workplace, as a business partner and as a member of the company.
 The Code of Conduct is binding for every employee, regardless of his or her position in the hierarchy.

 The Code of Conduct provides clear rules on correct conduct in a transparent and easily understood form and is constantly made accessible to all employees.
 The emphasis is on dialogue and exchange.
 Practical examples illustrate the individual subject areas and help employees apply the rules.